Lau Mung King

 Lau Mung King is a Hongkonger footballer who plays as a midfielder.
-She has been a member of the Hong Kong women's national team.
+She was a member of the Hong Kong women's national team.
+She moved on to play for the Japanese women’s football team, VONDS Ichihara, until 2020, and currently resides in Japan with her family.

 International career

 Lau Mung King capped for Hong Kong at senior level during two AFC Women's Olympic Qualifying Tournaments (2012 and 2016) and two AFC Women's Asian Cup qualifications (2014 and 2018).